Nokia adds durable entry-level smartphone - Gadget

 The Nokia 02-4G comes with Android 12 (Go edition), which provides a faster, more personalised experience for users.
 The performance optimiser feature cleans up unnecessary apps running in the background, providing a more fluid user experience.
 The privacy dashboard feature ensures that users have greater control over their privacy and data security.

-In terms of camera capabilities, the Nokia 02-4G has a versatile and flexible camera setup that allows users to capture scenic shots or beautifully blurred portrait images with Portrait mode.
-The smartphone is available in Dark Cyan or Charcoal, with a dual SIM slot and 1/32 GB memory and storage configuration.
+In terms of camera capabilities, it has a versatile and flexible camera setup that allows users to capture scenic shots or beautifully blurred portrait images with Portrait mode.
+The smartphone is available in dark cyan or charcoal, with a dual SIM slot and 1/32 GB memory and storage configuration.

 The Nokia 02-4G is available in South Africa from R1,299 through MTN and selected retailers.